Strong and weak wave turbulence regimes in Bose-Einstein condensates

-where $x$ and $y$ are {\em a priori} arbitrary exponents, and the constant $C$ and the two terms in parentheses are dimensionless.
-Here, $x$ fixes the dependence of the waveaction spectrum on scales whereas $y$ determines the behavior of the so-called out-of-equilibrium equation of state \cite{dogra2023universal,zhu2024turbulence}.
-Indeed, the the spectrum's amplitude dependence on the flux $Q_0$ is analogous to the particle number dependence on the chemical potential at thermal equilibrium.
-The WWT predicts the Kolmogorov-Zakharov (KZ) spectrum that fixes all the exponents, including the universal dimensionless constant $C$ \cite{zhu2023direct}:
+where $C$ is a dimensionless constant, the two terms in parentheses are independent dimensionless combinations, and we assumed a power-law dependence on these parameters with $x$ and $y$ being {\em a priori} arbitrary exponents.
+Here, $x$ fixes the dependence of the waveaction spectrum on scales, whereas $y$ determines the behavior of the so-called out-of-equilibrium equation of state (EoS) \cite{dogra2023universal,zhu2024turbulence}.
+Indeed, the spectrum's amplitude dependence on the flux $Q_0$ is analogous to the dependence of gas density on the temperature at thermal equilibrium (e.g., at constant pressure).
+The WWTT predicts the Kolmogorov-Zakharov (KZ) spectrum that fixes all the exponents and the universal dimensionless constant $C$~\cite{zhu2023direct}:

-This spectrum is an exact solution of the GP-associated wave kinetic equation, and it was found to be in excellent agreement with numerical simulations \cite{zhu2023direct}.
+This spectrum is an exact solution of the four-wave kinetic equation associated with the GPE, which is the central equation of the WWTT obtained under the assumptions of small amplitudes and random phases of waves.
+Accordingly, the constant $C_{\rm i}$ is given by an analytical expression, the approximate value of which is provided above.
+It is a WT analog of the Kolmogorov constant in the famous Kolmogorov spectrum of classical hydrodynamic turbulence~\cite{frischTurbulenceLegacyKolmogorov1995}.
+The KZ spectrum \eqref{eq:ic} was found to be in excellent agreement with numerical simulations \cite{zhu2023direct}.